JK-Workshop/Maths/README.md

 ## Build it on your machine

-Open the terminal and type the following command
+Open the terminal and type the following command.
+If you are lazy, you can just copy and paste it.

 ```batch
 git clone https://github.com/JK-Workshop/Maths